What are payroll taxes and who pays them?

 There are various filing deadlines for the different types of payroll taxes.
 The filing dates may also depend on the size of your business or the state you have employees in.

-Finding out the right timing for your payroll tax payments can be complicated.
-Asking a tax professional to help you develop a payroll tax deposit schedule can simplify the process.
+Figuring out the right timing for your payroll tax payments can be complicated.
+Asking a Tax Pro to help you develop a payroll tax deposit schedule can simplify the process.

 What do I need to know about paying small business taxes for the first time?

-C-corporation tax returns are typically due on April 15.
-Partnership and S-corporation tax returns are typically due on March 15.
+C-corporation tax returns are typically due on April 15th.
+Partnership and S-corporation tax returns are typically due on March 15th each year.

-If you have a legal question about payroll or small business taxes, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have a legal question about payroll or small business taxes, reach out to a Rocket Legal Pro for affordable legal advice.
 Want to leave figuring out complicated tax credits and deductions to the pros?
-Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
-Don't do your taxes™ – Let us do them for you.
+Rocket Lawyer can now match you with a Tax Pro for affordable and convenient tax filing services.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.